-The need for effective small group ministry is implied in the New Testament.
-If the local church is to truly develop the spiritual gifts of its members, and mobilize the terrific power of the Holy Spirit to work through a trained and experienced laity, if it is to facilitate true relationship-based community, it will need to organize smaller groups where these can be fostered.
+The need for effective small-group ministry is implied in the New Testament.
+If the local church is to develop the spiritual gifts of its members, mobilize the terrific power of the Holy Spirit to work through a trained and experienced laity and facilitate true relationship-based community, it will need to organize smaller groups.

-Xenos Fellowship, an independent church in Columbus Ohio, has centered it's ministry in lay-led, small home group ministry since it's beginning in 1970.
-Using this focus, Xenos has grown from a handful in 1970 to well over 3000 today.
-Their small group ministry has also resulted in good morale on the part of the 400 lay home fellowship leaders, all graduates of the 2 year graded training course for leaders.
+Dwell Community Church, an independent fellowship in Columbus, Ohio, has centered around lay-led home church ministry since beginning in 1970.
+Using this focus, Dwell has grown from a handful to roughly 5,000 today.
+Home churches have also resulted in good morale among the hundreds of lay leaders, all graduates of a two-year graded training course.

-Because of this success, other pastors often call on the Xenos staff to consult regarding how to establish and/or manage small group lay ministry in their own churches.
+Because of this success, pastors often call Dwell staff to consult regarding how to establish or manage small-group lay ministry in their own churches.

-Through these consultations, we have discovered that small group ministries are not a novel idea at all.
-In fact, most evangelical churches seem to have tried to establish a network of small groups at one time or another.
-At the same time, most of these efforts are disappointing to some degree; Leaders often ask us, "What have we been doing wrong?"
+Through these consultations, we have discovered that small-group ministries are not a novel idea at all.
+In fact, most evangelical churches have tried to establish a network of small groups at one time or another.
+Yet most of these efforts are disappointing to some degree.
+Leaders often ask us, “What have we been doing wrong?”

-The problems encountered when trying to establish a home group ministry sometimes include a lack of participation and interest on the part of the members of the church.
-Sometimes a small minority of the church struggles along, unwilling to admit failure in the program, and developing a "faithful remnant" theology which justifies, on theological grounds, the lack of growth and lack of participation by the other members.
+Problems sometimes include a lack of participation and interest from members.
+Sometimes a minority struggles along, unwilling to admit failure in the program and developing a “faithful remnant” theology which justifies, on theological grounds, the lack of growth and participation by others.
 Church division is also a possibility, although we have not seen very many cases where this occurred.

-We think these frequent failures are not the result of divine opposition to the idea of small groups, or the fact that, "our kind of people aren't right for this sort of thing."
+We think these frequent failures are not the result of divine opposition to the idea of small groups or because, “our kind of people aren’t right for this sort of thing.”
 Instead, we think there are a number of good theological and practical reasons why these groups usually fail.

 1. They are often not based on New Testament theory

-Both New Testament example and principle argue for small home-sized groups as a key feature of the local church.
-In the area of biblical example, Acts 2:46 states that the Jerusalem church met "in the temple" and "from house to house . . ."
-Concerning the meetings in the Temple, we know that Solomon's portico was probably quite large, and could have accommodated even the several thousands that were a part of the Jerusalem church.
-Thus, in Jerusalem, they held both large and small group meetings.
+Both New Testament example and principle argue for home-sized groups as a key feature of the local church.
+In the area of biblical example, Acts 2:46 states that the Jerusalem church met “in the temple” and “from house to house.”
+Concerning the meetings in the Temple, we know that Solomon’s portico was probably quite large and could have accommodated even the several thousands that were part of the Jerusalem church.
+Thus, in Jerusalem, they held both large and small meetings.

 Clearly, they did not feel the large meetings were enough by themselves.
 It should be obvious that an impersonal atmosphere will result if we only hold only very large meetings.
-The local church should encourage a network of close relationships in its congregation because real community must be based on close relationships.
-Smaller group meeting formats such as those described in this passage would be ideal for fostering such relationships.
+The local church should encourage a network of close relationships because real community must be based on them.
+Smaller formats such as those described in this passage would be ideal for fostering them.

-New Testament principles surrounding the issues of body life, spiritual gifts, and the fact that real spiritual ministry is the business of every member in the local church can not be effectively brought into practice in a large group setting. (see Rom.
-12; I Cor.
-12,14; Eph.
-4:11-16; Col. 2:19) The church must provide smaller group settings where relationships can grow between members so they will be able to discover each other's needs.
+New Testament principles surrounding body life and spiritual gifts cannot be effectively practiced in a large group setting.
+Real spiritual ministry is the business of every member in the local church (Romans 12; 1 Corinthians 12, 14; Ephesians 4:11-16; Colossians 2:19).
+The church must provide smaller settings where relationships can grow between members so they will be able to discover each other’s needs.
 Only then will they be able to meet those needs on an individual level.

-Unfortunately, when churches attempt to initiate a small group ministry, they sometimes fail to teach and persuate their people that the purpose of the meeting is to practice these biblical principles.
+Unfortunately, when churches attempt to initiate a small-group ministry, they sometimes fail to teach and persuade their people that the purpose of the meeting is to practice these biblical principles.
 The result is sometimes a wrong impression on the part of most participants.
-Members often feel that the meeting is primarily intended as a social gathering, a support group, or a place where “my needs can be met,” rather than “a place where I can develop a ministry.”
+Members often feel that the meeting is primarily intended as a social gathering, a support group or a place where “my needs can be met,” rather than “a place where I can develop a ministry.”